intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patents/system-for-controlling-medical-devices-us10638999b2.md

 The system  **1000**  may include a remote-control device  **1010**  positioned apart from the physiological sensor  **515** , the first device  **1004** , and the second device  **1006**.
 In an example, the first device  **1004** , second device  **1006** , and the physiological sensor  **515**  may be connected with the computer  **1008**  such that the remote-control device  **1010**  is communicatively connected with the first device  **1004** , second device  **1006** , and the physiological sensor  **515**  through the computer  **1008**.
 The computer  **1008**  may be located at a remote location from the remote-control device  **1010**.
 The computer  **1008**  may include telemetry circuitry  **1012**  for communicating with the physiological sensor  **515** , the first device  **1004** , and the second device  **1006**.

 The remote-control device  **1010**  may include the EMR system  **108**  as discussed above.
 The EMR system  **108**  may include the digital records repository  **114**  which may include a memory circuit and a processing unit for storing dynamically updating computer executable files aggregated from the plurality of changing private networks and social networks or any other digital data sources  **124**.
 The computer executable files may contain dynamically updating digitally recorded information (the digital data as discussed earlier).
 The dynamically updating digitally recorded information or simply digital data may store information about a set of attributes associated with the subject that may reflect subject's vital and/or health parameters among other things.
 These medical parameters may be associated with changing reference values associated with the subject  **406**.
-For example, one of the attributes may be subject's cardiac rhythm recorded by an ECG machine such that reference values as identified in an ECG report may be defined along with the attribute.
+For example, one of the attributes may be subject's cardiac rhythm recorded by an ECG machine such that reference values ass identified in an ECG report may be defined along with the attribute.
 If the subject  **406**  or any associated entity repeats the ECG, new values may be associated with the attribute of the subject  **406**.
 These attributes and the associated reference values may change as new medical records of the subject  **406**  get added in the EMR system  **108**.
 The varying reference values of the subject  **406**  for the set of parameters are indicative of medical status of the subject  **406**  at a particular time.
 However, these reference values are subject to updating of the medical records from the digital data sources  **124**  or by the subject  **406**.
 The reference values associated with the attributes may in certain cases be different than the information aggregated in real-time from the physiological sensor  **515**  which may demand an immediate intervention as discussed hereafter.

 The EMR system  **108**  may include the ER client  **122**.
 The EMR system  **108**  may include or be communicatively connected with the server machine  **404**  (also referred to as server simply) as discussed earlier.
 Among the various tasks the server machine  **404**  may perform, the server machine  **404**  may also be configured for communicating with the physiological sensor  **515** , the first device  **1004** , and the second device  **1006**  either directly or through the computer  **1008**  associated with the first device  **1004** , second device  **1006** , and the physiological sensor  **515**.
 In an example, the computer  **1008**  may send a request for service to the server machine  **404**  which may indicate a request for operation of any of the devices in association with the subject  **406**  for delivering a particular medical procedure, therapy, performing diagnosis, delivering medication, etc. The server machine  **404**  may be configured to receive the service request and also receive the physiological signal from the physiological sensor  **515**  either directly or through the computer  **1008**.
 The server machine  **404**  is configured for receiving the digital physiological signal indicative of the instantaneous physiological state of the subject  **406**  and sending programmable operational parameters to the first device  **1004**  and the second device  **1006**  in response to the request for service from the computer  **1008**  and based on the instantaneous physiological state.
 The operating parameters decide operating characteristics of the first device  **1004**  and operating characteristics of the second device  **1006**  such as whether the first device  **1004**  and/or the second device  **1006**  should execute certain tasks and for what duration and in which precedence and priority.
 The operating characteristics of the first device  **1004**  and the operating characteristics of the second device  **1006**  are interdependent through priority and interdependence relationships as discussed earlier.